MrBigBang/TreeMenu/README.md

 Contributing
 ----
 This Library is new created, which may have a lot of bugs and deficiencies. and my programming competence is limited.
-So all kands of contribution are welcomed.
+So all kinds of contribution are welcomed.

 License
 ----